 First of all, it is the soul of the camera.
 This soul consists of several lenses located in the body (also called the frame).
 The objective of the lens is to project the picture of the real world to the surface of the camera matrix or film.
 When pressing the button, the lens transmits light and draws an image of the required size on the matrix.

 Camera lenses are known to be characterized by focal length and aperture ratio.
-In fact, lenses can have many characteristics: bayonet type, lens coating, resolution, automatic (or manual) focusing, they can transmit data to the camera, have dust and moisture protection or not.
-Almost all modern lenses are equipped with automation, many are packed with electronics, various micromotors, and an image stabilizer is also built into Canon and Nikon optics.
+Lenses can have many characteristics: bayonet, lens coating, resolution, automatic (or manual) focusing.
+They can transmit data to the camera and can have dust and moisture protection or not.

-In the first case, a colored border appears around the objects, disrupting the normal perception of the photograph.
+In the first case, a colored border appears around the objects, disrupting the common perception of the photograph.

 Types of Optical Systems

-In the process of development of practical optics, the optical design of lenses changed, and their design became more and more complex.
+In developing practical lenses, lenses' optical design changed, and their design became more and more complex.
 After a meniscus consisting of a single photo lens, the following variations were developed:

-“Achromat” is a glued pair of two photo lenses.
-One of them is convex, the other is concave.
-In the photo lens of such a device, there are no chromatic distortions and geometric distortions are partially corrected.
+"Achromat" is a glued pair of two photo lenses.
+One of them is convex; the other is concave.
+There are no chromatic distortions in the photo lens of such a device, and geometric distortions are partially corrected.
 They are used on mobile phones and smartphones.

-Optics in which almost all aberrations are almost eliminated is called “anastigmat”.
+Lenses in which almost all aberrations are almost eliminated are called "anastigmat."

 Modern Lens Design

 The lenses of modern cameras belong to the anastigmatic and have a complex structure.
 It consists of several lenses of various curvatures and some technical devices located inside the optical system.